webplatform/docs/css/properties/max-font-size/index.md

 {{Summary_Section|This property must not be used.
 It is no longer included in any standard or standard track specification, nor is it implemented in any browser.

-This property is only used when the text-align-last property is set to size.
+This property is only used when the [[css/properties/text-align-last|'''text-align-last'''] property is set to '''size'''.
 It controls allowed adjustments of font-size to fit line content.
 }}
 {{CSS Property
 |Initial value=auto